eske4/OvercookedController/README.md

 3. **Receiver:**
    - Serves as a central hub that receives information from both the knife and plate controllers.
-   - Enables seamless wireless communication between the controller components and the gaming system.
+   - Enables Bluetooth communication between the controller components and the gaming system.

 ## Code Organization: